MORE GLUTEN-FREE AND WHOLE GRAIN INFORMATION:

 Worried that your recipes won't turn out right when you use whole grain flour?
 Or think it will be a hassle to substitute healthy whole grain flour for white flour?
 Don't worry.
 It's a cinch.
 Just use the same amount of flour your recipe calls for.
 On rare occasions I have used a bit less flour or slightly increased the liquid in the recipe.
 In our kitchen, nourishing whole grains like wheat, spelt, barley, millet and bean flours transform into delicious, nutrient-dense foods.
 Once you've tasted the hearty flavor of whole grain foods, you will wonder how you ever ate tasteless, artificial white flour that's laden with chemicals.,

-Effortless Healthy Living for Busy Lifestyles
+Effortless Prepping for Busy Lifestyles

 INSTANT SPLIT PEA SOUP